LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 Elements of type Reference may contain a versioned reference, such as `Patient/123/_history/2`.
 When performing chained, reverse chained (`_has`), `_include`, or `_revinclude` searches on versioned references, the following rules apply:

 * **Chained search**: If a resource has a reference that is versioned, and a chained search is performed using the element containing the versioned reference, the search criteria will be evaluated against the current version of the referenced resource, regardless of the version specified.
-    * This is because the IBM FHIR Server only stores search index information for the current versions of resources.
+    * This is because the LinuxForHealth FHIR Server only stores search index information for the current versions of resources.
 In the case where a chained search does not act on the referenced version of a resource, the search results will contain an `OperationOutcome` with a warning that indicates the logical id of the resource and the element containing the versioned reference.
     * Example: A `Condition` resource contains a reference of `Patient/123/_history/1` in its `subject` element, and the current version of the `Patient/123` resource is 2, and a search of `Condition?subject.name=Jane` is performed.
 In this case, the search criteria will be evaluated against the current version of the `Patient/123` resource rather than the specified version of `1`.
 * **Reverse chained search**: If a resource has a reference that is versioned, and a reverse chain search is performed using the element containing the versioned reference, then the referenced resource can only be returned as a match if the version specified is the referenced resource's current version.
-    * This is because the IBM FHIR Server will only return the current version of `match` resources in search results.
+    * This is because the LinuxForHealth FHIR Server will only return the current version of `match` resources in search results.
     * Example: A `Condition` resource contains a reference of `Patient/123/_history/2` in its `subject` element, and the current version of the `Patient/123` resource is `2`, and a search of `Patient?_has:Condition:patient:code=1234-5` is performed.
 If the `Condition` resource meets the search criteria, then the `Patient/123` resource will be returned as a match since the version specified in the reference is the current version of the `Patient/123` resource.
 However, if the current version of the `Patient/123` resource happens to be `3`, then the `Condition` resource will not be returned as a match in the search results.
 * **Include search**: If a resource has a reference that is versioned, and an `_include` search is performed using the element containing the versioned reference, then the referenced resource with the specified version will be returned as an `include` resource in the search results, assuming the version is valid.
     * Example: A `Condition` resource contains a reference of `Patient/123/_history/1` in its `subject` element, and the current version of the `Patient/123` resource is `2`, and a search of `Condition?_include=Condition:subject` is performed.
 Version `1` of the `Patient/123` resource will be returned as an `include` resource in the search results.
 * **Revinclude search**: If a resource has a reference that is versioned, and a `_revinclude` search is performed using the element containing the versioned reference, then the resource containing the versioned reference is returned as an `include` resource only if the version specified in the reference is the referenced resource's current version.
-    * This is because the IBM FHIR Server will only return the current version of `match` resources in search results.
+    * This is because the LinuxForHealth FHIR Server will only return the current version of `match` resources in search results.
 A reference to a non-current version of the resource is not considered to have met the search criteria, thus the resource containing the reference is not considered a valid `include` resource.
     * Example: A `Condition` resource contains a reference of `Patient/123/_history/2` in its `subject` element, and the current version of the `Patient/123` resource is `2`, and a search of `Patient?_revinclude=Condition:subject` is performed.
 The `Condition` resource will be returned as an `include` resource since the version of the `Patient` resource specified in the `subject` element is the current version of the `Patient` resource.
 If the current version of the `Patient/123` resource is `3`, then the `Condition` resource will not be returned as an `include` resource in the search results.

 **Search on Elements of Type Canonical:**